Introducing Your New Dog to Your Children

 - Collar and ID: Look for a snug-fitting buckle or snap collar made of leather or cloth.
 Attach ID tags that include your current contact information.

 - Crate and bed: A quality crate, like one of the Four Paws® Deluxe Dog Crates, helps reduce housetraining time and provides the perfect den, giving your dog some peace and quiet.
-A soft, comfy bed, like the Kozy Keeper Sleeper®, works wonders for sweet dreams.
+A soft, comfy bed works wonders for sweet dreams.

 - Dog food and treats: Your canine companion deserves to eat nutritious meals and treats to remain in the best condition.